jorisgauliard/jorisgauliard/README.md

 # <p align="center">Hi, I’m Joris</p>

-- I’m interested in watchmaking, energy. healthcare and transportation
+- I’m interested in the watchmaking industry and aerospace

 - I have a Master of Engineering and a Master of Business Administration